skierkowski/react-native-wifi-manager/README.md

-## react-native-wifi-manager
+## WiFi Manager for React Native (react-native-wifi-manager)
 [![npm version](https://badge.fury.io/js/react-native-wifi-manager.png)](http://badge.fury.io/js/react-native-wifi-manager)

-Device Information for react-native
+List, connect and get the status of the WiFi connection on the device.

 ## Installation